- Trip Outline

 - Trip Excludes

-Best of Romania tour with 4 special dinners, a show and stay in a castle style hotel
+Best of Romania tour with 4 special dinners and a show!

 Have fun on our best of Romania tour!

 Explore our country, visit the best highlights and enjoy delicious dinners.
-Accommodate in cozy 3 and 4* hotels – one of them is designed to look like a castle!
+Accommodate in cozy 3 and 4* hotels.

 *This tour requires a minimum of 2 people to depart.